tud-amr/localPlannerBench/docs/source/example.rst

 .. code:: bash

-   ../../plannerbenchmark/exec/runner -c setup/exp.yaml -p setup/planner.yaml --render
+  runner -c setup/exp.yaml -p setup/planner.yaml --render

 When you run the above line, the experiment starts with the configuration files you have provided through the command line interface, namely ``-c setup/exp.yaml`` specifies the